Adam Richards, MD, PhD, MPH

 Dr. Richards applies his training in internal medicine, epidemiology, and health services to develop clinically-oriented and population-based approaches to understand and address social determinants of health among vulnerable populations.
 Dr. Richards partners with community organizations in Burma to develop measurement tools and evidence-based interventions to address the double burden of infectious and chronic diseases among displaced and war-affected populations.
 Areas of work include malaria control and surveillance and health information systems that have quantified the health impacts of human rights violations.
 Dr. Richards’s domestic research aims to integrate societal values for health equity into the design, analysis, and reporting of epidemiologic, comparative- and cost-effectiveness research studies.

-In addition to his general internal medicine practice and teaching responsibilities, Dr. Richards applies his medical skills to the treatment survivors of torture and individuals seeking asylum in the United States.
+In addition to his general internal medicine practice, teaching responsibilities, and caring for homeless veterans in Los Angeles, Dr. Richards applies his medical skills to the treatment survivors of torture and individuals seeking asylum in the United States.

 - Life Under the Junta (January 19, 2011)

 - Hospital Staff Upholds International Medical Ethics During Unrest in Bangkok (May 3, 2010)